Context

 again:

-Using a different output context so we can use the yes/no intents again
+Using different output context so we can use the yes/no intent again

 Now, when the